truenas/middleware/docs/userguide/index.rst

 #.
 In the permissions_screen of the volume/dataset that is being shared, change the owner and group to *nobody* and set the permissions according to your
     specifications.

 #.
-Select *nobody* in the Mapall User and Mapall Group drop-down menus for the share in Sharing → Unix (NFS) Shares.
+Select *nobody* in the Mapall User and Mapall Group drop-down menus for the share in :menuselection:`Sharing --> Unix (NFS) Shares`.

 With this configuration, it does not matter which user account connects to the NFS share, as it will be mapped to the *nobody* user account and will only have the permissions that you specified on the volume/dataset.
 For example, even if the *root* user is able to connect, it will not gain